laboon/ebook/text/98_glossary_of_terms.md

 __Target__: In __performance testing__, another term for __performance target__.

 __Tautological test case__: A test case which was written so that it will always pass, for example `boolean foo = true; assertTrue(foo);`.
 This is usually done inadvertently.

+_Tcl_: _Tool Command Language_, a programming language used to control the __expect__ program which is used in the book for automating system tests.

 __Test artifact__: A document or other byproduct of the testing process, such as test plans or results.